FlaviusGavriluta/FlaviusGavriluta/README.md

 - 👀 I’m interested in IT
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate with Data Scientists, Machine Learning Engineers, and Content creators, and developers ...
-- 📫 How to reach me: linkedin
+- 📫 How to reach me: LinkedIN

 <!---
 FlaviusGavriluta/FlaviusGavriluta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.